coreapostrophe/makinilya/README.md

 "{{ names.main_character.nick }}!
 I've looked everywhere for you.
 Where have you been?" he said.
 ```

-The possible values are currently limited to `Strings`, `Booleans`, `Numbers`, and nested `Objects` themselves.
+The possible values are currently limited to `Strings`, `Booleans`, `Numbers`, and nested `Objects`.
 To learn more on how to structure them, refer to the official [toml language spec](https://toml.io/en/v1.0.0).

 Once you're done writing your chapters.
 All you have to do is build the project.
 To do that, you need to type the following command on the root of your project.